-MSCAA models have specific utility in quantifying direct and indirect effects of fisheries harvest on species abundance and size distributions (see reviews in Hollowed et al., 2000a, 2013; Link 2010; Fogarty 2014; Link and Browman 2014; Plaganyi et al., 2014), which is important for EBFM and trade-off analyses of various management strategies.
+MSCAA models have specific utility in quantifying direct and indirect effects of fisheries harvest on species abundance and size distributions (see reviews in Hollowed et al., 2000a, 2013; Link 2010; Fogarty 2014; Link and Browman 2014; Plaganyi et al., 2014), which is important for EBFM and trade-off analyses of various management strategies under climate change.
 Rapidly shifting climate conditions are also of growing concern in fisheries management as changes in physical processes are known to influence individual growth, survival, and reproductive success of fish and shellfish (Hanson et al., 1997; Kitchell et al., 1977; Morita et al., 2010; Hollowed et al., 2013, Cheung et al., 2015, Holsman et al. 2020).
 Climate-driven changes in water temperature can directly impact metabolic costs, prey consumption, and somatic or gonadal tissue growth, with attendant indirect effects on survival, production, and sustainable harvest rates (e.g., Hanson et al., 1997; Morita et al., 2010, Cheung et al., 2015, Holsman and Aydin, 2015).
-Temperature-dependent predation, foraging, metabolic, and growth rates are common in more complex spatially-explicit food web or whole of ecosystem models such as

-GADGET (e.g., Howell and Bogstad 2010; Taylor et al., 2007), Atlantis (e.g., Fulton et al., 2011; Kaplan et al., 2012; 2013), and FEAST (Ortiz et al., 2016).
+Temperature-dependent predation, foraging, metabolic, and growth rates are common in more complex spatially-explicit food web or whole of ecosystem models such as GADGET (e.g., Howell and Bogstad 2010; Taylor et al., 2007), Atlantis (e.g., Fulton et al., 2011; Kaplan et al., 2012; 2013), and FEAST (Ortiz et al., 2016).
 Temperature functions for growth and predation can also be incorporated into MSCAA models, allowing this class of models to be used to evaluate interacting climate, trophodynamic, and fishery influences on recommended fishing mortality rates.

-Numerous studies point to the importance of using multi-species models for EBFM (see review in Link 2010).
-Multi-species production models produced different estimates of abundances and harvest rates than single species models for Northeast US marine ecosystems (Gamble and Link, 2009; Tyrrell et al., 2011), and MSY of commercial groundfish stocks estimated from aggregated production models were different than the sum of MSY estimates from single-species assessments (Mueter and Megrey, 2006; Gaichas et al., 2012; Smith et al., 2015).
-Multi-species models have been used to demonstrate long-term increases in yield of Icelandic stocks of Atlantic cod (Gadus morhua) and reductions in capelin (Mallotus villosus) and Northern shrimp (Pandalus borealis) catch associated with short-term decreases in cod harvest (Danielsson et al., 1997).
-Kaplan et al. (2013) demonstrated the disproportionately large ecosystem impacts of applying the same Fx% (e.g., Fx%, or the harvest rate that reduces spawning stock biomass to x% of unfished spawning stock biomass, SSB0; Caddy and Mahon, 1995; Collie and Gislason, 2001) harvest control rule approach to forage fish as is used for groundfish in the northeast Pacific, and trophodynamics in a southern Benguela ecosystem resulted in higher carrying capacity for small pelagic species under fishing (versus no-fishing) scenarios (Smith et al., 2015).
+Numerous studies point to the importance of using multispecies models for EBFM (see review in Link 2010).
+Multispecies production models produced different estimates of abundances and harvest rates than single species models for Northeast US marine ecosystems (Gamble and Link, 2009; Tyrrell et al., 2011), and MSY of commercial groundfish stocks estimated from aggregated production models were different than the sum of MSY estimates from single-species assessments (Mueter and Megrey, 2006; Gaichas et al., 2012; Smith et al., 2015).
+Multispecies models have been used to demonstrate long-term increases in yield of Icelandic stocks of Atlantic cod (Gadus morhua) and reductions in capelin (Mallotus villosus) and Northern shrimp (Pandalus borealis) catch associated with short-term decreases in cod harvest (Danielsson et al., 1997).
+Kaplan et al. (2013) demonstrated the disproportionately large ecosystem impacts of applying the same Fx% harvest control rule approach to forage fish as is used for groundfish in the northeast Pacific, and separately, accounting for trophodynamics in a southern Benguela ecosystem resulted in higher carrying capacity for small pelagic species under fishing (versus no-fishing) scenarios (Smith et al., 2015).